 If your child seems to become sicker, has a high fever, a stiff neck, or is extremely sleepy, listless or irritable, take your child to the nearest emergency department right away.
 These symptoms may indicate a more serious illness.

-If your child has had a seizure, and you cannot reach your health care provider, take your child to the nearest hospital emergency room.
-A health care provider will want to make sure that your child does not have a more serious illness.
+If your child has had a seizure, see your health care provider as soon as possible to rule out a serious illness.
+If you cannot reach your health care provider, take your child to the nearest emergency department.

-For more information about febrile seizures, see HealthLinkBC File #112 Febrile Seizures (Also Known as Fever Seizures).
+For more information about febrile seizures, see HealthLinkBC File #112 Febrile seizures (fever seizures).

 How does roseola spread?

 Roseola is spread through saliva and tiny droplets of fluid from the nose and throat of infected people when they talk, laugh, cough, or sneeze.
-It is not known how long children with roseola may be contagious to others.
+It is not known how long children with roseola can spread the disease to others.

 What is the home treatment for roseola?